 We are using the 42nd Fleet's Discord Server as the primary long range and persistent communications system.
 Ensure the Discord client is installed and configured on your computer and you are a member.
-The host name or Internet Protocol Address will be automatically posted into the lobby channel as soon as the server comes online.
+The host name or Internet Protocol Address will be automatically posted into the lobby channel as soon as the TeamSpeak and Artemis server comes online.
 You will need to monitor for that information as it can change at any point in time during the duty shift.

 For in game play, players shall use a TeamSpeak client to communicate with their crew, pilots and CIC staff.

 We are encouraging everyone to socialize in the Discord and TeamSpeak lobby before and after game play.
 Be sure to read the #Welcome text for acceptable use.
 Recommend you update your Discord nickname to the following format, ie: "Joe Smith|TSN Lambert".

 There channels of communication on the 42nd Fleet's Discord server are the lobby for general discussion and chatter.
 The other is a secure channel [RP] #cic-text, which is used to connect to the both the TeamSpeak and Artemis Server.
 This information may be in the form of an Internet Protocol Address or a host name, that information will become available typically one hour prior to deployment.
 It is important to refer to that text channel to find out where the two services are provided.
 Both the Artemis and the TeamSpeak server can change throughout the duty shift.

 When you connect to the TeamSpeak Server, you will appear in the Lobby.
 Be sure to check your microphone and sound settings and update your name so we know who you are.

 Report into your Commanding Officer if they are about.
 If you don't have one, do not worry as we will assign you to a bridge after each game.
 If you have preference, let the duty officer know that you'd like to play on a bridge that has an open role.
 Keep in mind that not all bridges speak English as we are now an International game service.